Demi-wlw/Nonparametric-Bayesian-Multi-Facet-Clustering-for-Longitudinal-Data/README.md

-model.printRes() # print estimated results and sd; can also print ground truth if provided (a,pi_a,beta/Beta,pi_beta/pi_Beta,sigma,pi_sigma) model.plotFacet() model.showClust() # plot contingency table of cluster assignments for intercepts and coefficients model.getEstimates() # get all estimates for customised analysis and plots model.save(filePath)
+model.printRes() # print estimated results and sd; can also print ground truth if provided (a,pi_a,beta/Beta,pi_beta/pi_Beta,sigma,pi_sigma) model.plotFacet() model.showClust() # plot contingency table of cluster assignments for intercepts and coefficients model.getEstimates() # get all estimates for customized analysis and plots model.save(filePath)
 ```